mgoldfield/nodelooper/README.txt

 To Do:
-- create waveform images while/after recording
-- listen-through/ input monitoring
+- input picker
 - download mixed loops and individal loops
-- input picker
 - allow loops to be uploaded
-- allow manipulation of progress bar and recording at a certain spot
+- what happens when a device becomes unavailable mid-recording / while app is open?

-With api:
+With/after api:
 - can two people record at the same time?
 I think yes...
 - show loops being recording - maybe thin flashing bars with name of recorder ?
+- allow manipulation of progress bar and recording at a certain spot

 v2:
 - compressor
 - distortion
+- create waveform images while/after recording

 done:
+- listen-through/ input monitoring
 - play button flashes when record is toggled
 - playback balanced stereo with mono tracks
 - way to track progess on each loop